fenok/react-router-typesafe-routes/README.md

 yarn add react-router-typesafe-routes@next
 ```

-You have to use one of the platform-specific entry points, each of which requires `react` as a peer dependency:

-- `react-router-typesafe-routes/dom` for web, `react-router-dom` is a peer dependency;
-- `react-router-typesafe-routes/native` for React Native, `react-router-native` is a peer dependency.
+Note that `react-router` and `react` are peer dependencies.

-Additionally, there are optional entry points for types based on third-party validation libraries:
+There are optional entry points for types based on third-party validation libraries:

 - `react-router-typesafe-routes/zod` exports `zod` type, `zod` is a peer dependency;
 - `react-router-typesafe-routes/yup` exports `yup` type, `yup` is a peer dependency;